 The same can be said for your business.
 Making a business plan can be the one thing that saves your business from withering on the vine, which can in turn make it grow and flourish.
 It's important that your business plan lays out what path you would like to go within the next few years, with every aspect of the business included.
 This will not only make your life easier later, but will give you a clear objective that you can follow, instead of running around like a chicken without a head at the first sign of trouble.
 This can be a major deciding factor between your business tanking or finally taking off.

 Whether you need funding or not right now, you still need a business plan.
 A misconception with many entrepreneurs is that, if you are not in need of funding, you don't really need to construct a business plan.
 Some think that that is the only useful way to increase their chances of being approved for funding.
 Though it is true that many times a business plan is what you need to score big capital, that is not all it's useful for.

 Funding or no funding, it is a good idea to write down step by step, detail by detail, everything your capital will be used for.
 Write down any necessary information.
 In doing this, you can see if it makes sense.
 You can pin down the points that seem a little fuzzy, find the holes and the parts you want to keep in your plan.
 Any weak parts of your business plan should be addressed immediately.
-Find a way to strength these parts, especially if you will be showing someone else this information in exchange for funding.
+Find a way to strengthen these parts, especially if you will be showing someone else this information in exchange for funding

 You don't want to be a few years into your business and hit a bump in the road that could’ve been avoided years prior when your business plan was first put together.
 Jumping fully into this plan could also bring ideas you never would’ve come up with otherwise.
 Just writing down idea after idea can create something you never would have thought possible otherwise.